Canned Foods

 Canned Vegetables

-Have you noticed how scarce the grocery store shelves are my friends?
-I sure have, please stock up only what you and your family will eat.
+Have you noticed how scarce the grocery store shelves are at times?
+I sure have, please stock up only what you and your family will eat and keep them in a cool dry place to extend their shelf life.

 Fruits: